While you cannot sell, you can reduce your risk.

 The best you can do as an employee (aside from quitting to relieve yourself of the Insider Trading Agreement’s restriction) to hedge your risk is to buy protecting options on the overall sector your company is in (while you can’t reduce company specific risks, you can reduce sector or macro-economic specific risks).
-Contact meif you wish to know more about this.

 The standard way to hedge is to use options, which were designed specifically for hedging risks on the underlying stock.
 This section will dive into purchasing insurance on the downside risks (“put options”), which is more likely to be permitted.
 The next post discusses writing call options, a more advanced strategy, that is less likely to be permitted by your market standoff agreement.

 A put option gives you the right, but not obligation, to sell a stock at a given price, before some expiration date.
 When you hold the underlying shares, this is known as having a “protective put”.

 Here’s an example of the pay-off when stock is protected by a put option.
 Note that upside is decreased by the price of the put, but that the put provides a floor on the stock’s value.

 The price of a put is determined by the Black-Scholes formula.
 Generally speaking, a put option with a strike equal to the current price and expires in six months, will cost about 15% of the underlying value. (e.g. put with a strike of $100 on $100 stock would cost about $15).

 You can calculate the price of a put here.
 Use 0.024 (2.4%) as risk-free rate (current 30 day daily treasury yield) and 0.6 (60%) as a reasonable number for annual volatility if an options market doesn’t yet exist for your stock.